France in the Eurovision Song Contest 2004: Final

 The French performance featured Jonatan Cerrada on stage dressed in a white suit and performing the song with a stilted dancer, Tatiana Seguin.
 The stage colours were predominantly white and two helium filled balloons, one on the arena ceiling and one on the big dome shaped stage, were displayed during the performance.
 The performance was directed by Kamel Ouali who based the idea of the act around The Little Prince novella.
 Jonatan Cerrada was also joined on stage by four backing vocalists: Elisabet Baile, Labila Mokedem, Caroline Pascaud and Michel Cerroni.
 France placed fifteenth in the final, scoring 40 points.
-France Télévisions appointed Alex Taylor as its spokesperson to announced the results of the French televote during the final.
+France Télévisions appointed Alex Taylor as its spokesperson to announce the results of the French televote during the final.

 Voting

 Below is a breakdown of points awarded to France and awarded by France in the grand final of the contest.
 The nation awarded its 12 points to in the final of the contest.

 Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 54,495 televotes were cast in France during the final.